f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab4/localHttpLB.rst

 #.
 Click on "Configure" under "Advertise Custom"
 #.
 Next to "Custom Advertise VIP Configuration" click on "Show Advanced Fields"
 #.
 Click on "Add Item"
 #.
-Click on "Apply" to return to previous screen
-#.
 For "Site Network" click on "Outside Network"
 #.
 For "Site Reference" select `student-awsnet`

    .. image:: ../_static/lb-local-vip-advertise.png
       :width: 75%
 #.
+Click on "Add Item"
-Click on "Add Item" to return to previous screen
+#.
+Click on "Apply" to return to previous screen

 Exercise 4: Configure WAF Policy